0xPolygonMiden/miden-base/docs/architecture/notes.md

 > The code executed when the note is consumed.

-Each note has an associated script that defines the conditions under which it can be consumed.
-Because the script is executed in the context of a specific account, it may invoke that account’s functions, enabling complex operations beyond simple asset transfers.
+Each note has a script that defines the conditions under which it can be consumed.
+When accounts consume notes in transactions, note scripts call the account’s interface functions.
+This enables all sorts of operations beyond simple asset transfers.
 The Miden VM’s Turing completeness allows for arbitrary logic, making note scripts highly versatile.

-The code in note scripts, more specifically each procedure, can be expressed as a unique MAST root.
-Like account code functions.
-This ensures that any changes to the script are detectable, preserving trust.

 ### Inputs